Campamento (Chile)

-In Chile, the terms campamento (camp or tent city) and población callampa (mushroom town) are used to refer to shanty towns that emerged rapidly between the 1960s and 1980s.
-Today, campamento has replaced the term mushroom town.
+In Chile, the term campamento (camp or tent city) is used to refer to shanty towns that emerged rapidly between the 1960s and 1980s.
+Synonymous terms for campamentos include "villas miserias" (misery slums), "colonias populares" (popular colonies), and "barrios marginales" (marginal neighborhoods).

 Definition

-NGO Un Techo para Chile defines a campamento as a group of basic and rudimentary dwellings that house at least eight families.
+The non-governmental organization Un Techo para Chile defines a campamento as a group of basic and rudimentary dwellings that house at least eight families.
 These settlements lack at least one essential service, such as drinking water, electricity, or wastewater treatment, and are illegally occupying the land.
+According to studies from Un Techo para Chile, 76% of homes of campamento status in Chile lack access to potable water, 91% lack plumbing, and 48% lack formal access to electricity.

+Causes

+Campamentos often result from the influx of primarily rural workers who migrate to work for city industries.
+When these low-wage workers find that they cannot pay the high rents of city dwellings, this leads to an accumulation of casual housing, or shantytowns.
+Residents of campamentos are often temporary workers or laborers working for informal industries, frequently earning wages that are only 60% of the legal minimum wage.
+Enzo Faletto (1964) explains that workers may come to campamentos with the intention of someday integrating in the city, but due to the poor quality and duration of their employment, they are left with further economic insecurity.

 Population

 In 2004, there were 531 campamentos in Chile, with 27,785 houses accommodating 32,371 families.
 An estimated 75% of this population lived below the national poverty line, and 41% were in extreme poverty.
 By 2011, the number of campamentos had risen to 657, housing 27,378 families.
 In 2018, there were 822 campamentos, home to 46,423 families.

-Between 2010 and 2020, the total number of campamentos increased by 22%.
+Between 2010 and 2020, the total number of campamentos increased by 22%, and as of 2023, there is currently 113,000 families living in 1,300 campamentos, indicating an increase of 142.06% between 2019 and 2023.
+This corresponds to campamentos accounting for 2% of all Chilean homes based on the 2017 census.
 The highest growth was seen in cities such as Antofagasta, Calama, Copiapó, Iquique-Alto Hospicio, La Serena, Valparaíso, and Viña del Mar.